Andrés García (footballer, born 2003)

-Andrés García Robledo (born 7 February 2003) is a Spanish professional footballer who plays as a right-back or a winger for Premier League club Aston Villa.
+Andrés García Robledo (born 7 February 2003) is a Spanish professional footballer who plays as a right-back or a winger for La Liga club Getafe, on loan from Premier League club Aston Villa.

 Club career

 Levante

-Born in Villar del Arzobispo, García joined Levante UD's youth setup in 2021, after representing CF Torre Levante and CF Inter San José.
-In July 2022, he was promoted to the reserves in Tercera Federación.
+Born in Villar del Arzobispo, García joined Levante's youth setup in 2021, after representing Torre Levante and Inter San José.
+In July 2022, he was promoted to the reserves in the Tercera Federación.

-García made his senior debut with the B-team on 10 September 2022, starting in a 1–0 home loss against Torrent CF, and scored his first goal on 6 November by netting the winner in a 1–0 home success over Elche CF Ilicitano.
-He made his first team debut the following 3 January, coming on as a late substitute for Álex Cantero in a 3–2 home win over Getafe CF, for the season's Copa del Rey.
+García made his senior debut with the B-team on 10 September 2022, starting in a 1–0 home loss against Torrent, and scored his first goal on 6 November by netting the winner in a 1–0 home success over Elche Ilicitano.
+He made his first team debut the following 3 January, coming on as a late substitute for Álex Cantero in a 3–2 home win over Getafe, for the season's Copa del Rey.

 On 22 July 2023, García renewed his contract with Levante for another year, with an option for a further three seasons.
 He suffered an injury in September which sidelined him for three months, before establishing himself as a right-back.

-García scored his first professional goal on 26 May 2024, netting the opener in a 2–2 home draw against AD Alcorcón.
+García scored his first professional goal on 26 May 2024, netting the opener in a 2–2 home draw against Alcorcón.

 Aston Villa

 On 21 January 2025, 21-year-old García signed for Premier League club Aston Villa for an undisclosed fee, reported to be around £6 million.
 On 1 February 2025, García made his Premier League debut in a 2–0 defeat to Wolverhampton Wanderers.

+On 16 July 2026, García signed for La Liga club Getafe on a season-long loan deal.